20 Best Things to Do in Nerja (A Local’s Guide)

 At only a 14-minute drive from Nerja Centre, Maro Beach is the best beach in Nerja.
 On this hidden beach, you can do anything from scuba diving in Nerja’s crystal clear water to exploring the beautiful surroundings.

-You know itโs a must-see beach in Nerja when you get in the water, and you can see whatโs under the water – coral reefs and fishes that hide between the rocks.
+You know itโs a must-see beach in Nerja when you get in the water, and you can see whatโs under the water – coral reefs and fish that hide between the rocks.

 Itโs the perfect spot to relax, but you won’t be disappointed if you fancy some water adventure.
 You can do two main water activities in Maro: kayaking and snorkelling.